furas/python-examples/tkinter/timer-using-after/README.md

 Display current time using **classes** and `after()`

+## clock-widget.py

+Use `Frame` to create widget which display time.
+Use this widget to display three different times.

 ## timer-with-buttons.py

-Display timer with buttons Start/Stop/Reset.
+Display timer/stoper with buttons Start/Stop/Reset.

-Use `after()` to change value in timer.